rocheseb/lft_app/README.md

 Dropdown to select a spectrum file from the lft_app/spectra/cut/ directory

+##### HCl ILS model #####

+For HCl cells, this input lets you choose between the Extended mode and the TCCON mode

+HBr and N2O cells are always done with the Extended mode

 ##### Regularisation factor #####

 Textinput to quickly change the regularisation factor (same number for reg_mod and reg_phase)